isabella232/partner-center-sdk-pr.tr-tr/develop/create-a-cart.md

 ### <a name="uri-parameter"></a>URI parametresi

-Müşteriyi tanımlamak için aşağıdaki path parametresini kullanın.
+Müşteriyi tanımlamak için aşağıdaki yol parametresini kullanın.

 | Ad            | Tür     | Gerekli | Açıklama                                                            |
 |-----------------|----------|----------|------------------------------------------------------------------------|